pr3b/lokad/content/posts/abcxyz.md

 ![Items Sold per Year](/images/soldperyear.png "YearlySales")

-## 7. Calculate Cumulative Revenue:
+## 7. Calculate Cumulative Revenue

 Calculate the cumulative revenue percentages for each product using this script: